ScooterStuff/case-study/README.md

-Built AI-natively: a Claude agent executed the planning docs in [`/playbook`](playbook/) end-to-end — scraping, data layer, agent, evals, UI, CI — with every deviation from the plan logged in [`playbook/DEVIATIONS.md`](playbook/DEVIATIONS.md) and human review on top.
+Built AI-natively: a Claude agent executed the planning docs in [`/playbook`](playbook/) end-to-end — scraping, data layer, agent, evals, UI, CI — with every deviation from the plan logged in
-The playbook is left in the repo deliberately: it's part of the engineering story.

 ## Dev guide